uwgraphics/relaxed_ik/README.md

 done both ACCURATELY and FEASIBLY.
 By this, we mean that RelaxedIK attempts to find the closest possible solution to the desired end-effector pose goals without exhibiting negative effects such as self-collisions, environment collisions, kinematic-singularities, or joint-space discontinuities.

+To start using the solver, please follow the step-by-step instructions in the file start_here.py (in the root directory)